exoscale/terraform-provider-exoscale/docs/resources/ssh_keypair.md

 - `delete` (String)
 - `read` (String)

-* The symbol ❗ in an attribute indicates that modifying it, will force the creation
+* The symbol ❗ in an attribute indicates that modifying it, will force the creation of a new resource.